Ben Volavola: Early life

-Ben Volavola was born in Sydney, Australia and is of Fijian and Indo-Fijian descent.
+Volavola was born in Sydney.
+He moved to Fiji with his Fijian parents at one-years-old and remained in Fiji until he was eight-years-old, returning to Sydney in 2000 with his mother and younger brother.
+He is of Fijian descent on his mother's side of the family and Indo-Fijian descent on his father's side.
 He is the grandson of former Suva Mayor, Ratu Peni Volavola, and of the former Suva netball representative Vasiti Mea Naqova.
-He moved back to Fiji during his early years.

-Education

-Volavola returned to Australia from Fiji aged nine and in his secondary schooling years attended St George Christian School (2004), Endeavour Sports High School (2005–2008) and Newington College (2009–2010).
+Upon his return to Australia, Volavola began secondary schooling at St George Christian School (2004), Endeavour Sports High School (2005–2008) and later Newington College (2009–2010).

-He attended Veiuto Primary School before he left for Australia where he first learnt how to play rugby, but moved back to Sydney in 2000 with his mother (Ema Volavola) and younger brother Milan before he started high School.

 In 2012, he completed his Certificate III and IV in Fitness at the Australian Institute of Fitness in 2012.
 He also finished a Business Diploma with the Australian Vocational Training Academy.